Close

 When your puppy is old enough, the police unit will evaluate its fitness for becoming an operational police dog.
 They will check to see if the puppy is happy in all places, has a desire to interact with a toy, is ambivalent towards other dogs and has an ability to problem-solve.

 If successful, police training will commence, and the dog will move in with its handler.
-Your former foster puppy will be on its way of becoming a fully-fledged crime fighter.
+Your former foster puppy will be on its way to becoming a fully-fledged crime fighter.

 If you're interested in the dog's progress, you will be offered updates on the heroic accomplishments your pup is making during its training and when in service.